 Idiopathic pulmonary fibrosis (IPF) is a disease that causes scarring in the lungs.
 Eventually, the lungs can become so scarred that they can’t pull enough oxygen into the bloodstream.
 IPF is a serious condition that causes symptoms like a nagging cough and shortness of breath.
-Once diagnosed with IPF, most people live for only three to five years.

 If someone close to you is resistant to getting treated, here’s what you can do to possibly change their mind.

-To make your case about the importance of IPF treatment, you need to know which treatments are available and how they help.
+To make your case about the importance of IPF treatment, you need to know which treatments are available and how they might help.

 Other medicines relieve IPF symptoms like coughing and shortness of breath, which can help your loved one feel better and get around more easily.
-These include:
+These can include:

 - nutritional counseling

 - exercise training